UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software/Matlab.md

 myJob2 = createCommunicatingJob (c, 'Type', 'Pool');
 ```

-3) Set the number of workers and another variable used to by the example:
+3) Set the number of workers and another variable used by the example:
 ```
 num_workers = 8;
 simulation_duration_ms = 1000;